 Podcasting and other public work

-I create and host a weekly podcast called Teachin’ Books, all about the ways people teach, learn, and work with literature.
+I create and host a podcast called Teachin’ Books, all about the ways people teach, learn, and work with literature.
 You can follow the podcast on Twitter or Instagram and can listen to episodes through most podcasting apps.

 As part of my ongoing efforts to think through the possibilities of uncertainty in research, teaching, and learning, I wrote a piece for Hook & Eye called “On Feeling Unsure.”
 I’ve also written on the value of using social media for my own daily writing practice as part of the Network in Canadian History & Environment’s series on how the COVID-19 pandemic has affected research and writing in the environmental humanities.